 According to best standards, the infrared sauna should not get used more than twice a day.
 Use at least twice a week, beginning with 10-15 minutes and gradually increasing to 30-40 minutes.
 Even if you’re acclimated to it, staying in for more than 45 minutes at a time is not suggested, but you’ll have to do a few sessions to find your sweet spot.

 You might experience some slight discomfort when you first get started, but hang in there, your body will acclimate to the heat.
 Your body will start to produce heat shock proteins, which can have a profound effect on a cellular level.

 The Bottom Line about Infrared Sauna

 Infrared sauna pod benefits are one of the most pleasant ways to work up a sweat.
 Unlike typical steam or stone saunas, or even sauna blankets, Infrared sauna pod treatments are enjoyable from start to finish.
 They are less likely to leave you dizzy or short of breath.
 Furthermore, they give you that flushed, just-gotten-out-of-the-steam-room glow that we all want.
-Level 9 Fitness Training gives out infrared sauna sessions, so check them out and book your sessions with Long Beach CA personal trainer right now.
+I’ve gotten hooked on infrared sauna in Long Beach at Ambiance Day Spa, so check them out if you’re here in LA or Orange County.
+Or, if LBC is too far to travel do a simple search of “infrared sauna near me” and book your sessions.